 These are my rules and I make no claim to general validity!

-• Since 1980, the subject of loudspeakers has been finished for me – at least in the frequency range above approx. 100Hz.
+- Since 1980, the subject of loudspeakers has been finished for me – at least in the frequency range between 125Hz and 7.5kHz.
 I have not yet come across anything better than the 57 Stacked Quad driven by a potent super-symmetrical power amplifier.
 But that doesn’t mean that there is nothing to improve about the speaker (see Refurbishment).

 Before dealing with cables, one should first take a close look at the room acoustics.
 The progress to be made is much greater.
 Most systems in a normal rectangular living room without room correction measures cannot actually be listened to seriously.
 I am aware that I am offending many people with this statement, but anyone who has taken appropriate measures knows exactly what I am writing about here – before 2014, I would have dismissed such assertions as nonsense.